 In 2002, graduates founded the NIT Alumni Network as a registered association.
 It is a self-governing association of alumni, closely cooperating with the alumni team at the NIT.

 The principal objective of the alumni association is to maintain close personal and professional ties between classmates and members of different classes: keeping in touch and supporting each other in many ways via the valuable, close-knit, lifelong network founded at the NIT.

 Starting in 2008, the One of Us project is run by the NIT Alumni Network.
 Alumni make financial contributions to a fund intended to finance a scholarship for the double-degree program at the NIT.
 The first recipient of the scholarship will be a student of NIT Class 18.

 The board of the NIT Alumni network:

 is responsible for the event experience movement and the social network presence.

 is in charge of workflow management and professional networking.

 coordinates “One of us” project as well as the buddy program.

-First it was Hamburg and now they’re off to see the world.
+First, it was Hamburg, and now they’re off to see the world.
 Every year, NIT Class 14 alumni choose another destination and get to know one of their fellow-students’ home countries.
-They have already visited India and Hungary, and in 2016 they are visiting the United States.
+They have already visited India and Hungary, and in 2016 they will visit the United States.